 - Empirical evidence is mixed.
 There is no guarantee that economic growth will see a decline in pollutants.

 - Pollution is not simply a function of income, but many factors.
 For example, the effectiveness of government regulation, the development of the economy, population levels.

 - Global pollution.
-Many developed economies have seen a reduction in industry and growth in service sector, but they are still importing goods from developing countries.
+Many developed economies have seen a reduction in industry and growth in the service sector, but they are still importing goods from developing countries.
 In that sense, they are exporting environmental degradation.
 Pollution may reduce in the UK, US, but countries who export to these countries are seeing higher levels of environmental degradation.
 One example is with regard to deforestation.
-Higher income countries tend to stop the process of deforestation, but at the same time, they still import meat and furniture from countries who are creating farmland out of forests.
+Higher-income countries tend to stop the process of deforestation, but at the same time, they still import meat and furniture from countries who are creating farmland out of forests.

 - Countries with the highest GDP have highest levels of CO2 emission.
 For example, US has CO2 emissions of 17.564 tonnes per capita.
 Ethiopia has by comparison 0.075 tonnes per capita.
 China’s CO2 emissions have increased from 1,500 million tonnes in 1981 to 8,000 million tonnes in 2009.